 Enter the rolling hash.
-A rolling hash is a special type of hash function that can "slide" across the input and compute the next hash from the previous.
+A rolling hash is a special type of hash function that can "slide" across the input and compute the hash of the next window from the previous.

 The best rolling hashes require just a small number of bit-shifts and additions for each "hash minus" and "hash plus" operation.

 An excellent implementation to generate the chunks from a given sequence of bytes is FastCDC, and the associated paper can be found here.

 : Specifically, this performs extremely well on any dataset that has high levels of duplication.
 For example, webpage archiving, file storage, backups, etc.